Jaswanth-S/microservices-poc/README.md

 4. demoMongoDb (springboot application which performs CRUD operations on mongodb)

-Steps to test the setup:
+Steps to start the setup:

 1. make one docker container of mongodb running

     command to use ---    docker run --name mongo -p 27107:27107 mongo

 2. navigate to config-server ( cd config-server)

     --> package the application (use command --- mvn clean compile package -DskipTests)

     --> run the application (use command --- mvn spring-boot:run)

 3. navigate to eureka-server

     --> package the application (use command --- mvn clean compile package -DskipTests)

     --> run the application (use command --- mvn spring-boot:run)

 4. navigate to demoMongoDb

     --> package the application (use command --- mvn clean compile package -DskipTests)

     --> run the application (use command --- mvn spring-boot:run)

     (you can observe that it is fetching propeties from github,

       since this service is registered with config server)

 5. naviagte to zuul-gateway

    --> package the application (use command --- mvn clean compile package -DskipTests)

    --> run the application (use command --- mvn spring-boot:run)

 Now all services are up and running

+Steps to test the services:

 1)   open localhost:8761 in browser, then you can see eureka dashboard and two services(zuul-gateway & demo-mongo) are
      registered and status is UP.